bbrk364/NutanixFAH/README.md

 Please feel free to use or modify these instructions as you see fit.
 I put this together to simplify the adoption of Folding at Home.
 Thank you for taking the time to join the Folding At Home community.
 Have a wonderful day.
 #
 The following instructions will help you install Ubuntu Linux 16.04 LTS, and anonymously join the Nutanix team.
-I've included instructions on how you can modify the user and passkey, which can be obtained by creating an acocunt on Foldingathome.org.
+I've included instructions on how you can modify the user and passkey, which can be obtained by creating an account on Foldingathome.org.
 #
 Main location for Ubuntu images.
 Recommend visiting this before you deploy, to ensure you have the latest version:
 https://cloud-images.ubuntu.com/releases/xenial/release/